leo-editor/leo-editor/leo/doc/demo.md

 # Leo's demo.py plugin

-At present, these are more design docs than actual descriptions of reality.

-## Overview

-This plugin runs dynamic demos from Leo files.
+The demo.py plugin helps run dynamic demos from Leo files.

 A **script tree**, a tree of **demo scripts**, controls the demo.
-Pressing the space bar executes the next script in the tree.
 Demo scripts typically alter the outline, freeing the presenter from having to type correctly or remember sequences of desired actions.

+The **demo-next** command executes the next demo script.
+The plugin ends the presentation just after executing the last demo script.
+The **demo-end** command ends the demo early.

 To run a demo, you create a **top-level script** that creates an instance of the Demo class.
 Top-level scripts are free to subclass the Demo class.
-The top-level script calls my_demo.start(p), where p is the root of the script tree.
+To start the demo, the top-level script calls my_demo.start(p), where p is the root of the script tree.
 For example:
 ```python
 import leo.plugins.demo as demo